rubenhortas/rubenhortas.github.io/_drafts/2099-01-01-configuring-awesome-wm.md

 # Backup and clean

 When we have awesome running configured to our liking, we can make a backup of our configuration files and themes, then we can remove the commented lines and their associated sections and/or declarations.
-This way we will have a (slightly) lighter configuration and window manager and, with a backup, we can always go back in case something goes wrong.
+This way we will have a (slightly) lighter configuration and window manager and, with our backup, we can always go back in case something goes wrong.

 _Enjoy! ;)_